The Psychology of

 In particular, faces activate the fusiform gyrus (Puce et al., 1996).

-In other studies, researchers found that people detect changes in faces more easily than in other objects (e.g., clothes; Ro, Russell, & Lavie, 2001).
+Researchers have found that people detect changes in faces more easily than in other objects (e.g., clothes; Ro, Russell, & Lavie, 2001).

 However, faces need to be upright (Eastwood, Smilek, & Merikle, 2003).
 Thanks to the face inversion effect, we’re slower to detect inverted faces (Epstein et al., 2006).